d471061c/naturaldeduction/README.md

-# naturaldeduction
+# Natural Deduction
-Natural deduction - proof of concept
+A proof of concept